DataDog/documentation/content/integrations/cloud_foundry.md

 #### Meta-Buildpack **(deprecated)**

-If you are a [meta-buildpack][28] user, Datadog buildpack can be used as a decorator out of the box.
+If you are a [meta-buildpack][28] user, Datadog's buildpack can be used as a decorator out of the box.

 **Note**: The [meta-buildpack][28] has been deprecated by pivotal in favor of the [multi-buildpack][25] and that we might drop the support for it in a future release.